 Parents: Mini Schnauzer x Maltese mix

 The Maltese and Miniature Schnauzer, on being cross-bred, produce the Mauzer.
 Small-sized but brave, the cross-breed takes fierce pride in protecting the owners.
 For a single individual or a senior, this 20-pound fur-ball can prove to be a great companion.

 A Mauzer’s coat may be rough-short or long-silky.
-Color wise, it may be black with grey streaks, dark grey or light grey with black undertones.
-Regardless of the coat, the hybrid features facial hair, which should be regularly trimmed.
+Color wise, they may be black with grey streaks, dark grey or light grey with black undertones.
+Regardless of the color, they’ll have facial hair, which should be regularly trimmed.